-The passage of Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) repealed the Sustainable Growth Rate (SGR) and replaced it with two new payment update tracts, the Merit-based Incentive Payment System (MIPS) and CMS Alternative Payment Models (APMs).
+The passage of Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) repealed the Sustainable Growth Rate (SGR) and replaced it with two new payment update tracks, the Merit-based Incentive Payment System (MIPS) and CMS Alternative Payment Models (APMs).
 The MIPS and APM programs are scheduled to go into effect January 1, 2019.

 MACRA created the MIPS to replace

 APMs are a new approach to paying for medical care

 What You Need to Know about MIPS Year 3